kijenasa/asciigraphicslibrary/README.md

 A terrible C library for making "graphical" applications using the U+2580-259F character (▒) and ANSI escape codes for color.

-It currently does'nt support input, but maybe one day...
+It currently doesn't support input, but maybe one day...

 # Building
 ```